conradjones/AppImageKit-checkrt/README.md

+# Note

+This is a patched version of the original repo -> modified for libc++

+it also adds an environment variable to QT to correct hidpi scaling for "legacy apps"

 # The problem

 Some projects require newer C++ standards to build them.
 To keep the glibc dependency low you can